Greg-Boggs/gregboggs.com/content/blog/2010-10-24-ubuntu-unable-to-mount-windows-share.md

 tags:
   - Ubuntu
 ---
-I haven&#8217;t been able to get my Ubuntu laptop on Windows network for years.
-This is the best walk through I&#8217;ve found.
-Unfortunately, my apt-get is broken&#8230; so I couldn&#8217;t do apt-get install win-bind.
+I haven't been able to get my Ubuntu laptop on Windows network for years.
+This is the best walk through I've found.
+Unfortunately, my apt-get is broken&#8230; so I couldn't do apt-get install win-bind.
 But, one of the other steps solved the problem.

 smbtree returns:
 cli\_start\_connection: failed to connect to JANES<20> (0.0.0.0).
 Error NT\_STATUS\_UNSUCCESSFUL

-Walk through that hasn&#8217;t resolved the problem yet:
+Walk through that hasn't resolved the problem yet:

 http://ubuntuforums.org/showthread.php?t=1169149